RubixML/ML/README.md

 ### Does Rubix support Reinforcement Learning?
 We do not.
 Rubix is only designed for *supervised* and *unsupervised* learning.

-### I'm getting out of memory errors
-Try adjusting the `memory_limit` option in your php.ini file to something more reasonable.
-We recommend setting this to *-1* (no limit) or slightly below your device's memory supply for best results.

-> **Note**: Machine Learning can sometimes require a lot of memory.
-The amount necessary will depend on the amount of training data and the size of your model.
-If you have more data than you can hold in memory, some learners allow you to train in batches.
-See the section on [Online](#online) estimators for more information.

 ---
 ## Testing